 Can I use a bowsprit and roller furling downwind sails with a MastFoil rig?

 Yes.
 There are no constraints dictated by the mast.

 The mast is carbon fiber/epoxy for maximun stiffness and strength.

 Is the MastFoil difficult to trim?

-No. The forces required to turn the foil are very low.
-The angle it should be trimmed to the apparent wind can be determined by watching the streaming action of normal tell tales.
+No. The forces required to turn the foil are low.
+The angle it should be trimmed to the apparent wind can be determined by watching the streaming action of normal tell tales placed on the foil.
 However, the nature of a rigid foil with a rounded leading edge is that it has a wide range of trimming angles that work, so trim is not particularly sensitive.